Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 epilogue: page, text, centered
 --
-Epilogue — The Dragon
+Epilogue — The Quartet

 @left: page, text
-Sophie: “Not the dragon again, Wind.
-He’s scary.”
+“Not the Dragon again, Wind.
+He’s scary.”, Sophie said.

-Wind: "I've been training him, he is better, come see — We’ve scared her enough times.
+“I’ve been training him — Dad helped too.
+Come see.
+We’ve scared her enough times.
 Now show her you can sing.”

-Dragon: “I am an instructor, not a troubadour.”
+“I am an instructor, not a troubadour,” the Dragon replied.

-Wind: “Dragon.
+“Dragon.
 Play.”

-Dragon awkwardly holding a conductor’s baton, glowing musical notes spilling into the air.
-A virtual orchestra rises behind him — violins, cello, horn —
+The Dragon bowed slightly.
+Its silhouette brightened, shimmering, breaking apart into sparks — into a golden constellation in the sky.

 The simulator darkens.
 The eGull fades into night.
 A lone violin begins to play, its sound painting the shape of a single eGull across the stars.
 Another violin joins — another eGull appears, flying in harmony.
 And then another, and another.
-One by one they gather, then clouds swell, mountains shimmer, the orchestra building.
+One by one they gather, lines of light weaving harmony across the night.

+Then music swells, mountains shimmer, the orchestra builds.

 At the peak, two eGulls lift above the cloudtops,
 soaring serenely to the twin voices of violins.